 Since health issues fall under provincial jurisdiction, the federal government does not offer direct dementia-related care services.
 Canadian government resources include those provided through federal-provincial transfers, dementia-related legislation, disability tax credits, as well as health-related information through Health Canada.

-The most relevant information on dementia relates to the new Bill C-233: National Strategy for Alzheimer’s Disease and Other Dementias Act that received Royal Assent in June 2017.
+The most relevant information on dementia relates to Bill C-233: National Strategy for Alzheimer’s Disease and Other Dementias Act that received Royal Assent in June 2017.
 The Senate study Dementia in Canada: A National Strategy for Dementia-friendly Communities serves as background to this bill.
+The government has published its 2020 report on this strategy.
+A summary and status can also be found on the Alzheimer Society website.

-The Canadian government provides health-related information and supports for the Dementia Friends of Canada.
+The Canadian government provides health-related information and support for Dementia Friends of Canada.

-- Health Canada: The top menu provides information on “Benefits” and “Health” information.
-A search on “Dementia” leads to a list of informative links:
+- Health Canada: A search on “Dementia” leads to a list of informative links.

 - Dementia Friends Canada: This a community that anyone can join.
 It was initiated by the Government of Canada and the Alzheimer Society of Canada.
 The Dementia 101 section in the main menu provides basic information on dementia.